Topological two-particle dynamics in a periodically driven lattice model with on-site interactions: Topological dynamics of two-particle bound states

-The curves in Fig.\ref{thetaprimo} show the function $\theta'(\theta)$ given by \eqref{thetaprimoo} for $k=1,2,3,4$.
-The red and blue shadings respectively indicate the parameter ranges for which the one-body and two-body dynamics are topological in the case of trivial hopping phases $\phi=\phi'=0$ for all pairs of sites.
-Quite interestingly, this plot shows that the doublon band may display non-trivial topological properties in spite of the underlying single-particle model being topologically trivial.
+To illustrate the impact of the Floquet dynamics, we focus on a most relevant specific example based on an anomalous Floquet insulator configuration with trivial hopping phases $\phi=0$ for all pairs of sites.
+The curves in Fig.\ref{thetaprimo} show the effective two-particle hopping angle $\theta'$ given by \eqref{thetaprimoo} as a function of the single-particle hopping angle $\theta$ for the stable two-particle bound states fulfilling \eqref{uj} with $k=1,2,3,4$.
+According to \eqref{phiprimoo}, the two-particle hopping phase is also trivial $\phi'=0$.
+The red and blue shadings respectively indicate the parameter ranges for which the one-body and two-body dynamics are topological.
+Quite interestingly, this plot shows the existence of ranges of parameters in which the doublon band may display non-trivial topological properties while the underlying single-particle model is topologically trivial (and viceversa).
+Let us now investigate the most promising choices of microscopic parameters $U,J,T$ to achieve these regimes.

-In the strongly interacting limit $|U|\gg |J|$, the decoupling condition \eqref{uj} can be satisfied with $k\gg 1$ and the effective hopping angle for doublons is (modulo $\pi$) $\theta' \sim -2J\theta/|U| = (-2J^2/|U|)\tau$.
-This corresponds to an effective hopping coefficient $J_\text{eff}=2J^2/|U|$ equal to the one that one would get for a static system using perturbation theory.
+In the strongly interacting limit $|U|\gg J$, the decoupling condition \eqref{uj} can be satisfied with $k\gg 1$ and the effective hopping angle for doublons is (modulo $\pi$) $\theta' \sim -2J\theta/|U| = (-2J^2/|U|)\tau$.
+This corresponds to an effective hopping coefficient $J_\text{eff}=-2J^2/|U|$ equal to the one that one would get for a static system using perturbation theory.
 This conclusion holds under no assumption on the value of $\theta$ and proves that, independently of the presence or absence of the periodic driving, the dynamics of doublons is always very slow in the strongly interacting limit, $|\theta'| \ll \theta$.
 Once again, this is not a convenient regime for an experiment, since it requires a large number of gate operation at the cost of introducing significant errors.
 As a consequence, all the calculations that follow will focus on the smallest values of $U$ that are solutions of the decoupling condition \eqref{uj}.